denis23x/takabase-ssr/src/assets/markdown/help/compatibility.md

 ## Compatibility

-The Markdown implementation encompasses a broad spectrum of features extending beyond the conventional Markdown syntax.
-While basic Markdown serves as a valuable tool for straightforward formatting, acknowledging that many users seek more sophisticated functionality to articulate their ideas and creativity comprehensively.
-Hence, a bespoke Markdown implementation has been devised that accommodates an array of features, including advanced tables, attributes, media embedding, diagrams, syntax highlighting, and more.
+In all cases, basic Markdown is a great tool for someone who wants to do common formatting, but most people in fairness want more to really express themselves and their imagination.
+Markdown implementation has been done which supports a plenitude of features including, but not limited to, advance attributes, embedding media, diagrams, and syntax highlighting.

 Please note that while utilizing integrated plugins, seamless compatibility with third-party editors cannot be ensured.
-It's advisable to adhere to the [basic syntax](https://www.markdownguide.org/basic-syntax/) to ensure optimal compatibility
+It's advisable to adhere to the [basic syntax](https://www.markdownguide.org/basic-syntax/) to ensure optimal compatibility.

 **Markdown plugins**